RavEngine/Samples/README.md

 ## How to try the samples without building
 1. Sign in to GitHub in your browser.
 This is required for accessing the downloads.
-2. Go to [Actions->Build Samples](https://github.com/Ravbug/RavEngine-Samples/actions/workflows/build.yml) on this repository
+2. Go to [Actions > Build Samples](https://github.com/Ravbug/RavEngine-Samples/actions/workflows/build.yml) on this repository
 3. Find the latest run that has a build for your platform (check the failed runs as well)
 4. Download the Artifact for your platform